Chacoon3/Chacoon3/README.md

 I am a developer focusing on web full-stack, machine learning, and Unity engine.

-Should you wish to see my data science related projects please visit https://www.kaggle.com/zizh3ngzhang.
+Should you wish to see my machine learning related projects please visit https://www.kaggle.com/zizh3ngzhang.

 You can reach me at zzhang96@umd.edu.